Tianxiang-C/ctx/content/authors/admin/_index.md

   url: https://www.cuhk.edu.cn/en

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include body image, eating behaviors and quantitative methods in psychology.
+bio: My research interests include body image, eating behaviors, quantitative methods in psychology, and music psychology.

 # Interests to show in About widget
 Interests: